Scholars Portal Collection Policy

 -Suggestion-"It is more than the sum of its parts."
 This dangles a bit, is there some meaning behind this that needs to be further expressed?

 Since its inception in 2002, SP has expanded from its initial focus on archiving and delivering e-journal literature to include a wide range of other resources - e-books, government publications, maps, and numeric and geospatial data.
-This can be considered a core body of material supporting the diverse requirements for learning, teaching, and research.
+This can be considered a core body of material supporting the diverse requirements for learningdiverse requirements for learning, teaching, and research.
 As information technologies rapidly evolve, it is expected that other types of resources, often interdisciplinary, heterogeneous, and serving niche needs in individual institutions, will be added to Scholars Portal.
-It will be important to capture student and faculty outputs in various forms in order to highlight this material for further use in teaching, learning, and research.
+It will be important to capture student and faculty outputs in various in various forms in order to highlight this material for further use in teaching, learning, and research.

 -Suggestion-To me this seems like it should be the first paragraph under background and mandate.

-To the greatest extent possible, SP is conceived as a one-stop portal that supports scholarship, innovation, and knowledge creation in its broadest diversity and potential for the Ontario university community.
+To the greatest extent possible, SP is SP is conceived as a one-stop portal that supports scholarship, innovation, and knowledge creation in its broadest diversity and potential for the Ontario university community.
 It is expected that there will be more non-conventional, non-textual resources loaded in the future, such as datasets, streaming content, and multimedia resources.
-Scholars Portal will develop models for incorporating and accessing emerging formats such as images and streaming audio across disciplines.
+Scholars Portal will Portal will develop models for incorporating and accessing emerging formats such as images and streaming audio across disciplines.

 --Suggestion – One-stop portal sounds too informal maybe – SP is intended to be the main portal supporting scholarship, innovation, and knowledge creation in its broadest diversity and potential for the Ontario university community.